 - usability work still to come (like cursor placement and keyboard navigation)

 We are going to bundle the new Documentation Theme,

 Fixed Width Theme

 We are introducing a theme that by default has sidebars.
 The main work here is behind the scenes, fixing up our HTML and CSS so that 3rd-party theme developers will benefit and be able to write such themes more easily.

-If you're wondering where the 'sudden green' has come from, it has originated from Confluence's product colour on our website.
+If you're wondering where the 'sudden green' has come from, it has originated from Confluence's product color on our website.

 - Space Admin screens still need work (site admin screens don't get themes applied, but space admin does)

 - There's more polish to go into this theme - mostly small spacing and font size adjustments